-Non-GAAP net income in 2012 increased by \$22.4 million, or 60.3%, as compared to 2011.
-In addition to the factors discussed above, net income increased as compared to the prior year primarily due to a decrease in the effective tax rate that reflects a blending of the effective tax rates for Stratasys, Inc. and Objet.
-Stratasys, Inc.'s historic effective income tax rate was between 32% and 35% during 2009-2011.
-Objet's historic effective income tax rate was between 9.8% and 11.9% during 2009-2011.

-A significant portion of our income after the December 1, 2012 merger date will be taxed in Israel.
-We expect to realize significant tax savings based on the determination that some of our industrial projects that have been granted "Approved Enterprise" and "Privileged Enterprise" status, which provides certain benefits, including tax exemptions for undistributed income and reduced tax rates.
-In addition, we are a Foreign Investors Company and Industrial Company as defined by the Israeli Investment Law, which entitles us to further reductions in the tax rate normally applicable to Approved Enterprises and Privileged Enterprises, depending on the level of foreign ownership, and certain tax benefits including accelerated depreciation, deduction of public offering expenses in three equal annual installments and amortization of other intangible property rights for tax purposes.
+Non-GAAP net income in 2013 increased by \$22.4 million, or 37.5%, as compared to non-GAAP net income, on a pro forma combined basis for Objet, for 2012.
+In addition to the factors discussed above, non-GAAP net income increased as compared to the prior year primarily due to a decrease in the effective tax rate.
+Our effective tax rate has varied significantly since the December 1, 2012 Stratasys-Objet merger due to the lower tax rate in Israel, and changes in mix of income (loss) between the U.S. and Israel.
+The decrease in the effective tax rate in Israel is a result of our tax benefits granted under the "Approved Enterprise" and "Beneficiary Enterprise" status.
+We expect to realize significant tax savings based on the determination that some of our industrial projects have been granted "Approved Enterprise" and "Beneficiary Enterprise" status, which provide certain benefits, including tax exemptions for undistributed income and reduced tax rates.
+In addition, we are a Foreign Investors Company and Industrial Company as defined by the Israeli Investment Law, which entitles us to further reductions in the tax rate normally applicable to Approved Enterprises and Beneficiary Enterprises, depending on the level of foreign ownership, and certain tax benefits.

-The entitlement to the above benefits is conditional upon our fulfilling the conditions stipulated by the Investment Law and regulations.
-Should we fail to meet such requirements in the future, income attributable to our Approved Enterprise and Privileged Enterprise programs could be subject to the statutory Israeli corporate tax rate and we could be required to refund a portion of the tax benefits already received with respect to such programs.
+The entitlement to the above benefits is conditional upon our fulfilling the conditions stipulated by the Investment Law and related regulations.
+Should we fail to meet such requirements in the future, income attributable to our Approved Enterprise and Beneficiary Enterprise programs could be subject to the statutory Israeli corporate tax rate and we could be required to refund a portion of the tax benefits already received with respect to such programs.

-Reconciliation of Pro Forma GAAP and Pro Forma Non-GAAP Results of Operations
+Reconciliation of GAAP and Non-GAAP Results of Operations